 - Stocks and investments

 - Bank accounts

-Keep in mind that a will must meet state requirements along with being valid and flexible.
-This means it must be devoid of loopholes that any outside parties can exploit.
-Know that our McAllen probate lawyers are familiar and experienced in formulating definitive wills and outlining the exact specifications of each client’s needs.
+Keep in mind that a will must meet state requirements and be valid and flexible.
+This means it must lack loopholes that any outside parties can exploit.
+Know that our McAllen probate lawyers are familiar with drafting secure wills and outlining the exact specifications of each client’s needs.
 Ensure that your will has been taken care of by contacting us today.